pfultz2/ClangComplete/README.md

     make

 This will build the `complete.so` binary.
 It requires the development version of Clang to build(the package `libclang-dev` on debian-based distros).
+To get the appropriate development package on OS X, install LLVM via Homebrew:

+    brew install --with-clang --all-targets --rtti --universal --jit llvm

 Usage
 -----